lemoland5/Dziura/doc/db/users.md

   "username": string, // unique username
   "created": number, // UNIX timestamp - date of creation "email": string, // e-mail address
-  "password":{ // secure authentication data
+  "verified": bool, // is the user verified for access by email or admin approval "password":{ // secure authentication data
     "hash": string, // SHA256 hash of the password + the salt "salt": string // salt used for this user